Calvin in the neighborhood

 Students learn about the struggles of communication and various social determinants of health, like transportation, safe neighborhoods, employment, education and legal status.

 Calvin Nursing students conducted community-based participatory research in 2002 with focus groups, community leaders and in door-to-door surveys.
 It identified neighborhood strengths, areas of growth and solutions to resident's health concerns and how they thought Calvin Nursing students could partner with them to promote health in their areas of concern.
-The research was done again in 2009.
+The research was done again in 2009 and 2016.

-- The top four health issues addressed were smoking, asthma, diabetes, and hypertension
+- The top five neighborhood health issues addressed were lack of access to health care, mental health asthma, diabetes and hypertension

 - Family, education and faith are important in day-to-day life